pwighton/ci-qms/QM-001--QualityManual.md

     and Drug Administration as part of an application for a research or marketing permit

+## 2.0 SCOPE

+This Quality Manual defines policies and procedures related to the design and conduct of clinical investigations as defined by the US FDA in [21 CFR 50.3(c)](https://www.ecfr.gov/current/title-21/part-50/section-50.3#p-50.3(c))

+All __NewInstitue__ employees and subcontractors are required to adhere to the policies and procedures outlined in this Quality Manual when designing and conducting clinical investigations.

 __NewInstitue__ does not perform clinical investigations of drugs, biologics, or pharmaceutical products.
 Therefore, the following standards and guidance documents are not considered by this QMS